imanghafoori1/laravel-tokenized-login/README.md

 [![Build Status](https://travis-ci.org/imanghafoori1/tokenized-login.svg?branch=master)](https://travis-ci.org/imanghafoori1/tokenized-login)
 <a href="https://scrutinizer-ci.com/g/imanghafoori1/tokenized-login"><img src="https://img.shields.io/scrutinizer/g/imanghafoori1/tokenized-login.svg?style=flat-square" alt="Quality Score"></img></a>

-With this package your can send a temporary token via laravel notifications (can be SMS, email, slack, ... ) to your users and they can login into their account with that 6 digit auto-expiring token.
+With this package creates an auto-expiring single-use 6 digit token, which you can send it via laravel notifications (can be SMS, email, slack, ... ) to your users and they can login into their account with that token by just sending it back to an endpoint, which is also provided out of the box.

 Something like telegram login.

-you have complete control on how things will happen and you are free to swap the default implementations with your own.
+You have complete control on how things will happen and you are free to swap the default implementations with your own.

 # Installation
 ```